pantheon-systems/documentation/source/content/partials/decoupled-terminus-plugin-backend.md

         - `--cms[=CMS]`: This selects the CMS you want to use.
 Current supported CMS options are: `drupal` and `wordpress`.
         - `--install-cms[=INSTALL-CMS]`: This instructs the plugin to install your CMS or not.
 The default value is `true`.
 You can set this value to `false` if you do not want to install a CMS for your project.

 1. Select the CMS you want to use when prompted.
-This option does appear if you used the optional `--cms[=CMS]` command or set the optional  `--install-cms[=INSTALL-CMS]` command to `false`.
+This option does appear if you used the optional `--cms[=CMS]` command.
 The options should look similar to the example below.

     ```bash{outputLine}
     Choose your CMS back-end: